coffeemuse/DtCyber/README-SDL2.md

 This is an experimental component to replace the legacy X11 console used for Linux builds.
 At present, it is minimally functional and rather buggy.

+# Notable Working Features
+* Dynamic scaling.
+Resize the window and contents will scale.
+* Full Screen mode by pressing `F12``.
+WARNING - This is VERY buggy.
+It may get stuck in full screen mode.
+* Uses a TrueType Monospace font instead of bitmapped font.

 # Ultimate Goals
 * At least feature parity of legacy consoles
 * Cross-platform with a single console
 * Font will be truetype based for resizing
 * Allow changing font, size, and text color without recompiliation
 * Maybe autoscaling by just resizing the window.
 * Allow full-screen operation, for those that want a dedicated screen for DtCyber.
+(Completed, but buggy! )

 # Roadmap - roughly in chronological order